 A Registered Retirement Savings Plan (RRSP) is a savings and investing tool.
 It helps you to financially prepare for your retirement.
 It is available to any employed or self-employed people in Canada.
 You do not have to be a Canadian citizen to open an RRSP account.
 Anyone who is a Canadian resident for tax purposes and files income taxes in Canada can open an RRSP.

 Pre-tax earnings are contributed annually to an RRSP and will grow tax-free until you withdraw the funds.
-Your RRSP withdrawals will then be subject to a withdrawal tax and the marginal tax rate.
+Your RRSP withdrawals will then be subject to the RRSP withdrawal tax and the marginal tax rate.

 RRSPs are managed by the Canada Revenue Agency (CRA) and overseen by the government of Canada.
 They are subject to strict rules concerning your RRSP contribution limit, which can vary from person to person.
 The growth of your RRSP balance can be determined by its contents, how much you contribute and whether you withdraw any of the funds early.